ssaid/ssaid.github.io/_tabs/about.md

 ---
 Aloha!
 Welcome to my blog, where I share my passion for technology and explore the exciting world of cutting-edge innovations.
 Here's a glimpse into who I am and what I bring to the table.

-I am currently the technical leader at Eynes SRL, overseeing a talented team of more than 10 individuals.
+I am currently the technical leader at [Eynes SRL](https://eynes.com.ar/), overseeing a talented technical team of more than 12 individuals.
 Working in a dynamic environment, I strive to stay at the forefront of emerging technologies, always seeking opportunities to expand my knowledge and expertise.
 As a testament to my commitment to continuous learning, I have earned certifications in Kubernetes, enabling me to navigate the ever-evolving landscape of containerization.

 Linux and Vim hold a special place in my heart.
 I have a deep appreciation for the power and flexibility of Linux-based systems, and Vim has become my go-to text editor for its efficiency and customization capabilities.
 It's safe to say that my enthusiasm for these technologies runs deep.